SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/installation/README.md

          Two URLs starting with `http://127.0.0.1:<PORT>` will be displayed.
          One of them (propably the latter one) is the URL to the Minio admin console.
          Open the displayed URL in a web browser.
-         You can close the session after having created the service account. <p></p>
+         You can close the session after having created the access key. <p></p>

     1. Login with the credentials provided in `cinco-cloud-main-secrets`
-    2. Navigate to *Identity > Service Accounts* and click on *Create service account*
+    2. Navigate to *User > Access Keys* and click on *Create access key*
-    3. Create a service key with the details provided in `cinco-cloud-main-secrets` and click on `create`
+    3. Create an access key with the details provided in `cinco-cloud-main-secrets` and click on `create`
     4. Restart the pod of the main service: `kubectl delete pod main-statefulset-0`

 ## Skaffold development profiles